SALT-NLP/DADA/README.md

  -->
 ## Citation

-If you use this code or find it helpful for your research, please consider citing the paper:
+If you find this repository helpful, please cite our paper.

 ```
 @inproceedings{liu2023dada,